-Standard Text Ads (STAs) are deprecated and can no longer be updated or created new.
-If you have standard text ads live in an ad group, it’s fine to keep them live as long as they are performing well.
+Expanded Text Ads (ETAs) are deprecated and can no longer be updated or created new.
+If you have expanded text ads live in an ad group, it’s fine to keep them live as long as they are performing well.

-However, Expanded Text Ads (ETAs) should always run in those ad groups to continue testing to determine when/if the STAs are no longer efficient.
+However, Responsive Search Ads (RSAs) should always run in those ad groups to continue testing to determine when/if the ETAs are no longer efficient.

-- Do you still have STAs live?
+- Do you still have ETAs live?
 If so, are they performing well?